 Given that Nintendo struggled to meet demand during the initial few months of the Switch going on sale, it could manage to sell even more than forecast.
 This is a hugely impressive feat, especially given how much of a flop its predecessor, Wii U, represented for the Japanese gaming company.

 The Nintendo Switch straddles the line between a portable, handheld console and a home console since it can be played on the built-in 6.2-inch 720p LCD touchscreen, or on a HD TV via the bundled Dock.
+You can play Nintendo Switch games on the go, while you can't play PS4 games and Xbox One games on the go.

 Nintendo has acknowledged the NPD sales figures, while also highlighting that its internal data reveals Super Smash Bros.
 Ultimate is now the fastest selling game to launch for the Switch yet.
 The new brawling title sold over three million copies in its first 11 days on shelves.